mwada/blablablabla/README.md

 ## Running application from docker image

 This application uses [CircleCI](https://circleci.com) for Continuous Integration.
-Every push generates a docker image that is pushed to [Docker Hub](https://hub.docker.com/r/mwada/spotippos/).
+Every push or tag release generates a docker image that is pushed to [Docker Hub](https://hub.docker.com/r/mwada/spotippos/).
 You can run the application using this command:

 ```sh